-But in JMeter, developer has to build the sample request XML.
+But in JMeter, developers have to build the sample request XML.

 This is mainly because of easy-to-go user interface and SoapUI automation.
-Once developers import WSDL in SoapUI, it shows all available operations and request XMLs.
+Once you import WSDL in SoapUI, it shows all available operations and request XMLs.
 Also it can auto generate test cases.

-To download or read more about Apache JMeter, click here.
+To download Apache JMeter, click here.

 If you want to test web services without heavy weight SoapUI or JMeter, Postman is the solution.